California R&D Tax Credit – All You Need to Know

 tax eligibility

-To qualify for the California R&D tax credit system, businesses must improve and develop an essential function in their field.
+Businesses must improve and develop an essential function in their field to qualify for the California R&D tax credit system.
 This means a wide range of entities can qualify for this credit!
 Eligible entities include C-corporations, S-corporations, limited liability companies, and partnerships.

-S-corporations can only claim up to one-third of the credit against the 1.5% entity-level tax, which means they cannot use it to eliminate their tax liability entirely.
+S-corporations can only claim up to one-third of the credit against the 1.5% entity-level tax, which means they cannot use it to eliminate their tax liability.

-For financial S-corporations that engage in services such as banking and lending, they can claim the research and development tax credit against a 3.5% entity-level tax.
-This ensures that the credit is appropriate for the level of tax burden the corporation has.
+Financial S-corporations that engage in services such as banking and lending can claim the research and development tax credit against a 3.5% entity-level tax.
+This ensures that the credit is appropriate for the corporation’s tax burden.

 One of the unique requirements for eligibility is that more than 80% of the activities that you claim on the credit must be within the process of experimentation.
-This standard is rigorous and ensures that only genuinely innovative acts qualify for a reduction in liability.
+This rigorous standard ensures that only genuinely innovative acts qualify for a reduction in liability.

-All of these activities must be performed within the state of California as well, which allows businesses to explore their options and conduct scientific research on a local and state level rather than outsourcing these activities outside of the state.
+All of these activities must also be performed within California, allowing businesses to explore their options and conduct scientific research on a local and state level rather than outsourcing these activities outside of the state.

 Four-Part Test for Qualifying Activities